oceanosis/website-automation/README.md

-# website-automation
+# Automating a simple website on AWS by using different approaches
+This repo is simply to show how to provision cloud resources with different approaches

-Website Automation Test on AWS by using Bash Automation Scripts, CloudFormation Templates and Ansible playbooks (Python/Boto3 will be also added )
+Website Automation on AWS by using;
+ - Bash Automation Scripts
+ - CloudFormation Templates
+ - Ansible playbooks
+ - Python/Boto3
+ - Terraform

 ## Environment Prerequsites
 1. Create repository on GitHub